 However, like with any tool, you really need to invest time to learn so you can take advantage of its features.
 Being mindful of the less exciting items like licence management and security is just as important so continuous reviews should be made to bridge any gaps.

-If you’re not a Google Workspace expert, then it’s a good idea for your business to use a Google Workspace partner so they can provide ongoing value to your Google Workspace experience.
+Not a Google Workspace expert?
+Then it’s a good idea for your business to use a Google Workspace partner.
+Why?
+So they can provide ongoing value to your Google Workspace experience.

-It may even be a better idea to offload all of these tasks to your Google Workspace partner so they can manage it correctly for you and provide ongoing support to your staff.
-Finally, Google Workspace partners can keep you informed about the latest features of Google Workspace as well as special upgrade promotions, which your business can take advantage of.
+It may even be a better idea to offload all of these tasks to your Google Workspace partner.
+It’s so they can manage it correctly for you and provide ongoing support to your staff.
+Finally, Google Workspace partners can keep you informed about the latest features of Google Workspace.
+That includes special upgrade promotions, which your business can take advantage of.

 Some related information: